 Share premium is the amount by which the amount received by the Company is in excess of par value of its shares.
 Share premium is freely distributable.
-There was no change in share premium in 2021 (2020: nil).
+There was no change in share premium in 2022 and 2021.

 8 Debt securities